shivenigma/survey-app/README.md

 Everything is a trade-off might sound cliche, but it is true.
 In this app the trade-offs are between simplicity, shorter feedback loop, performance, browser support, dev-time.

-There are some places where I've cut corners because But for the scope and use of this app, they are overkill.
+There are some places where I've cut corners because, for the scope and use of this app, they are overkill.
 I might make a different choice on these things if this application is going to be used in a prod environment.

 - Ignored a build process to be able to develop quickly.
 I work in a large Angular app and builds take a lot of time, I like to keep off them unless we really need them.
 - Ignored code minification because this is not a real app and automating it would need a build process.